keymanapp/keyman/windows/src/desktop/help/common/os.md

 title: What operating systems does Keyman support?
 ---

-Keyman fully supports 32-bit *and* 64-bit versions of the following Windows operating systems:
+Keyman fully supports 64-bit versions of the following Windows operating systems:

--   Windows Server 2008

--   Windows 7

--   Windows 8

--   Windows 8.1

 -   Windows 10

 -   Windows 11

--   Windows Server 2012 and 2012 R2

 **Note:**
 Keyman works slightly differently in different versions of Windows.